Dick Higham: Biography

 He was born on July 24, 1851, in Ipswich, England.
-Higham's family immigrated to the United States when he was two years old, and they settled in Hoboken, New Jersey.
+Higham's family migrated to the United States when he was two years old, and they settled in Hoboken, New Jersey.

 During his career he was a very versatile player, fielding multiples positions, mainly as a right fielder and catcher with notable playing time as a second baseman as well.
 In 1871, he joined the New York Mutuals of the National Association during its inaugural season and played until the league was dissolved after the 1875 season, serving as player-manager in 1874.
 He then moved on to the newly formed National League, baseball's first recognized major league, where he hit in the first NL triple play against the Mutuals on May 13, 1876.
 In 1877, he served as captain of the Syracuse Stars in the inaugural year of the International League, which was part of the League Alliance, with whom the National League had a working relationship.